kristiansyrjanen/docker-nextcloud-grafana-traefik/README.md

-# docker-nextcloud-grafana-plex
+# docker-nextcloud-grafana-traefik
-Cloud tech project, Cloud storage with Nextcloud, Statistics with Grafana and Plex for streaming, all in Docker containers.
+Cloud tech project, Cloud storage with Nextcloud, Traefik and Statistics with Grafana all in Docker containers.

 ## Cloud technologies course project